Renderers#

 Overview#

-To build HTML for a page or section object a renderer class is used.
-While a section renderer produces a html snippet representing the section object, a page renderer provides a full html document for a page.
-Including all its sections.
+To build the HTML for a page or section object a renderer class is used.
+While a section renderer produces a html snippet representing the section object, a page renderer provides a full html document - including all its sections.

-Nevertheless, both renderers are based on the same concept, using the proven triad of get_template_name, get_context and render methods.
+Nevertheless, both renderer classes are based on the same concept, using the proven triad of get_template_name, get_context_data and render methods.

 Renderer classes using django’s MediaDefiningClass as metaclass.
-They can be equipped with a Media classes like django’s forms and widgets:
+They can be equipped with a Media class like django’s forms and widgets:

 from simple_page import renderers